m-i-n-a-r/sparky-portfolio/README.md

 2. The "core" of the site is the `index.html` file: here you will find the page layout.
 3. Replace the images in the `/images` folder with your profile pic, your projects and your site icon.
 I used an svg for my logo, but you can replace it with a png.
 4. Open `app.js` to customize particles.js.
 You can easily remove them, if you want.
 5. To change the font and customize buttons, dimensions and so on, just open `main.css` and read the comments inside.
+If something is not commented and you don't know what you're doing, don't modify it!
 6. To test the site, just open the `index.html` in Chrome or in your favorite browser.
 Use the dev tools to show the mobile version, if you need it.

 ## What about the domain?